imagekitio/docs-keep-a-changelog/getting-started/quickstart-guides/vuejs.md

 ## Uploading files in Vue.js

-Vuejs SDK provides `IKUpload` component which can generate an `input type="file"` tag that you can use to upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.&#x20;
+Vuejs SDK provides an `IKUpload` component, which can generate an `input type="file"` tag that you can use to upload files to the [ImageKit media library](../../media-library/overview/) directly from the client-side.&#x20;

 For using upload functionality, we need to pass `publicKey` and `authenticator` in [`IKContext`](https://github.com/imagekit-developer/imagekit-vuejs#ik-context).
 Replace `your_url_endpoint` , `your_public_key`, `your_authentication_endpoint` with actual values.